-Before getting into how to make your website accessible, let’s look at the principles of web accessibility and the components that need to act in unison in order to achieve ADA compliance.
+Before we get into how you can start making your website accessible, we need to take a look at the principles of web accessibility, and the components that need to be acting in unison in order to achieve ADA compliance.

-When developing a website, or in the process of making an existing website accessible, all content - text, images, sounds, and videos - should be made readable and understandable, while the navigation should be made approachable and easily controlled.
+When developing a website, or when undertaking the process of making an existing website accessible, all content (text, images, sounds, and videos) should be made readable and understandable, while navigation should be welcoming and easily controlled.

-Last, web browsers, media players, and every element of your website should be compatible with assistive technologies that people with disabilities use to navigate the web.
+This is achieved via authoring and evaluation tools, as well as adjusting code elements and testing functionality.
+Web browsers, media players, and every element of your site should be compatible with assistive technologies: the systems that people with disabilities use to navigate the web.

-To breakdown the various disabilities and their accessibility needs:
+Here's a breakdown of various disabilities and their website accessibility needs: